 Common Side Effects and What to Do

 Most people treat their ADHD with stimulant medicines, but some take non-stimulants.

-Nausea.
-This is a relatively common complaint from people who take ADHD medications.
-To reduce the risk, always take your medicine with food.
+- Nausea.
+Take your medicine with food to lower your odds of feeling queasy.
 If you’re supposed to take it in the morning and you’re not a breakfast person, you may want to find something you can eat anyway.

-Headaches.
-ADHD medications can trigger headaches in different ways.
-For some people, they happen after taking a medication on an empty stomach.
-For others, headaches come on as the medicine wears off.
-Your doctor may be able to ease the problem by tweaking your dosing schedule.
+- Headaches.
+You might get them after you take your medication on an empty stomach, or if you’re dehydrated.
+Sometimes they come on as the medicine wears off.
+Your doctor may be able to help by tweaking when you take your drug.

-Dizziness.
-Sometimes, dizzy spells can be a sign that your dose is too high.
-Check in with your doctor.
-He or she may also want to monitor your blood pressure.
+- Dizziness.
+Sometimes, dizzy spells can be a sign that you’re taking too much medication.
+Check with your doctor.
+He might also want to check your blood pressure.

-Irritability and mood changes.
+- Moodiness.
 Some people find that their medications make them tense and cranky.
-Like most ADHD medication side effects, this may fade in time.
-If mood issues are bothering you, see your doctor about adjusting the dose or changing your medication.
+Like most ADHD drug side effects, this may fade in time.
+If your moodiness is bothering you, ask your doctor about adjusting the dose or changing your medication.

 - Trouble sleeping.
 Some ADHD medications can rev you up and make it hard to fall asleep.
 Take your medication earlier in the day, so it wears off well before bedtime.
 If you’re on a long-acting stimulant, you could ask your doctor about trying a short-acting one, where the effects will fade more quickly.
 Limit or avoid caffeine, too.
 Turn off your TV, computers, and phones an hour or so before going to bed, and take time to relax.